makinori/cloudflare-ddns/README.md

 # Cloudflare DDNS

-> 🌎 Automatically update your DNS records when your IP changes.
+> 🌎 Automatically update your DNS records when your IP changes

 ## Installation